40-percent/40percent-wiki/why.md

 ## Example keymap

-Two thumb layer keys give access to the Hillside keyboard's two additional layers when held.
-Physical arrow keys offer a familiar navigation option, with more complete navigation and editing on the home row of the nav/edit layer.
+The larger 40% keymaps are often simpler to understand and can retain familiar base layer arrow and modifier keys for new users while also providing layer-based arrows and modifiers that are easier to access.
+A simple keymap with two layer keys gives access to the Hillside keyboard's two additional layers when held.
+Numbers and symbols retain familiar locations, function keys line the bottom row, and navigation and editing keys are on the home row of the nav/edit layer.

 ![image/hillside_keymap.png](/image/hillside_keymap.png){.align-right}